 Pixar’s take on the Incredible Hulk is funny, sweet and genuinely groundbreaking.
 Thirteen year-old girls are rarely the focus of blockbuster movies, but Turning Red finds comedy and empathy in Chinese-Canadian Mei’s unconventional growing pains – this high-performing, straight-A kid’s world is flipped upside down when she starts turning into an oversized red panda whenever her emotions run riot.

 With anime-inspired visuals and brilliantly choreographed slapstick, Domee Shi’s accomplished debut has loads of fun with Mei’s transformations.
-But she also finds the humanity in the bizarre situation, from beautifully drawn relationships to a genuinely positive message about choosing your own path.
+But she also finds the humanity in the bizarre situation, from the beautifully drawn relationships to a genuinely positive message about choosing your own path.

 14. Incredibles 2 (2018)

 Every successful superhero movie needs a sequel, and writer/director Brad Bird went back to Metroville for this highly entertaining sequel.
-Picking up where the first movie left off – the good thing about animation is that the characters don’t age – it plunges the Parr family into an all-new adventure, where the tech-savvy Screenslaver is using mass hypnosis to take over the world.
+Picking up exactly where the first movie left off – the good thing about animation is that the characters don’t age – it plunges the Parr family into an all-new adventure, where the tech-savvy Screenslaver is using mass hypnosis to take over the world.

-It’s a clever extension of the original that expands the roles for the kids (shapeshifting baby Jack-Jack finally gets to join the team), while embracing the fact that audiences had become rather more superhero savvy than they were in 2004.
+It’s a clever extension of the original that expands the roles for the kids (shapeshifting baby Jack-Jack finally gets to join the team), while embracing the fact that audiences had become rather more superhero savvy than they were back in 2004.
 The movie’s smartest move, however, is making Holly Hunter’s Elastigirl the focus of the story – she’s so much more capable than her accident-waiting-to-happen husband, Mr Incredible.